Our Price Beat Promise is to give you the lowest prices for our tours - guaranteed!

 After lunch, drive to Stellenbosch, a beautiful university town.
 It was settled by French Huguenots in the 1600s and has a rich history.
 We go on a walk to see Cape Dutch architecture, boutiques and art galleries.
 Before we leave, we have one more wine tasting.
 At the end of the day head to Hermanus, where you have the evening to yourself.

-We stop for lunch on our way to Swellendam.
+Making our way to Mossel Bay, we will stop en-route for lunch, before paying a visit to the third-oldest town in South Africa, Swellendam.
 This was the original trade route to the north.
 You can taste some real Boerekos (farmer's food) or even some Springbok (game) carpaccio.
-Outside of Albertinia we stop at the Cape Aloe Vera farm.
+Outside of Albertinia, we stop at the Cape Aloe Vera farm.
 You can taste aloe tea and try body products made from this special medicinal plant.
 We also learn more about its many uses.
 Then leave for Mossel Bay, a popular coastal village.
-On our way to the hotel we stop at Pinnacle caves.
-Fossils of 170 000+ years have been found at this ancient site.
+On our way to the hotel, we stop at Pinnacle caves.
+Fossils of 170,000+ years have been found at this ancient site.

 The first South African wildlife experience awaits at Botlierskop Private Game Reserve.
 You will have the chance to see wildebeest, rhinos, giraffes, elephants and lions on a safari with the group.